VladRodionov/mcdc-redis/README.md

 └── README.md           # You are here
 ```

+---

 ## 7. Build, Test, Install, Run

 Please refer to this document for instructions: [Build, Test, Install, Run](https://github.com/VladRodionov/mcdc-redis/wiki/MC-DC-–-Build,-Test-&-Installation-Guide)

+---

+## 8. Redis/Valkey Compatibility

+MC/DC is implemented as a Redis module and follows the stable Redis Modules API introduced in Redis 7.0.
+It is compiled against redismodule.h from Redis 7.0, which guarantees broad compatibility.

+Supported Versions:

+- Redis	7.0+	Fully compatible with OSS Redis 7.x.
+Redis 8.0 requires AGPL but is technically compatible.
+- Valkey	7.2.4+	Fully compatible with Valkey’s modules API.

+> Contact us if you need support for Redis 6.x

+Notes:
+- MC/DC avoids Redis 8.0-only APIs, so it is expected to continue working on both branches.
+- All functionality relies strictly on public Redis Modules API calls—no private server internals.
+- If running mixed Redis/Valkey deployments, ensure module loading paths and configuration formats match.

 ---